 I wrote that he taught me about pitching:

-I’ve always thought that pitchers should be convinced that they are throwing the right pitch before they start their wind up.
+I’ve always thought that pitchers need to be assured that they are throwing the right pitch before starting their wind up.
 Buehrle would rather throw the wrong pitch and keep himself in his rhythm.
-Keeping in rhythm is the most important thing to Mark.
+Keeping in rhythm is essential to Mark.

-He also kind of just throws and uses his defense.
-That’s not quite a fair way of saying it, but he tries for contact, preferably soft contact, and he figures, most times, the ball will find a glove.
+He also just throws and uses his defense.
+That’s not a fair way of saying it, but he tries for contact, preferably soft contact, and he figures that the ball will often find a glove.

-When he’s going good, he is a joy to watch.
-Innings go by quickly, he doesn’t walk anyone (less than 2 per 9 innings as a Jay).
-He pitches to the edges of the strike zone but rarely off the edge.
-He gets by with movement, changing speeds....mostly from slow to slower.
+When he’s going well, he is a joy to watch.
+Innings go by quickly.
+He doesn’t walk anyone (less than 2 per 9 innings as a Jay).
+He pitches to the strike zone’s edges but rarely off the edge.
+He gets by with movement, changing speeds, mostly from slow to slower.
 He gives us the feeling that we could be pitchers if we learned to hit our spots.

-He’s kind of Batman, not Superman, we think we could work hard enough to be him.
-We all know we can’t throw 100 mph, but we all think we could hit high 70’s (with work), and if we had learned to hit those spots, we could be him.
+He’s kind of Batman, not Superman.
+We think we could work hard enough to be him.
+We all know we can’t throw 100 mph, but we all believe we could hit the high 70’s (with work), and if we had learned to hit those spots, we could be him.
 We know we can’t throw as hard as Marcus Stroman, but we think (wrongly) that we could have been Buehrle if we worked enough.